War of Liberation (1989–1990): War of Elimination

-LF hands over territory to Hraoui Government
+LF hands over territory to Hrawi Government

-On 1 April 1990, Hraoui's government mandated Fleet Admiral Elie Hayek (who had been appointed commander of the Mount Lebanon region by the cabinet on 11 March) to take over LF barracks in the governorate.
-This was part of an agreement between Geagea and Hraoui whereby the army would militarily and politically take over 2/3 of the Christian canton (the remaining 1/3 being the Northern governorate and Achrafieh in East Beirut), but the militia's 10,000 strong force would remain intact for the time being.
+On 1 April 1990, Hrawi's government mandated Fleet Admiral Elie Hayek (who had been appointed commander of the Mount Lebanon region by the cabinet on 11 March) to take over LF barracks in the governorate.
+This was part of an agreement between Geagea and Hrawi whereby the army would militarily and politically take over 2/3 of the Christian canton (the remaining 1/3 being the Northern governorate and Achrafieh in East Beirut), but the militia's 10,000 strong force would remain intact for the time being.

 Aoun, however, had publicly stated that he would not accept the handoff or any alliance between the LF and the Hraoui government.
 As the Elimination War was ravaging East Beirut and its suburbs (up to the Metn), the handoff actually began in Keserwan district – at the level of Nahr el-Kalb – up to Barbara.

 By May, however, the LF had taken over the entire coastline from Jounieh to Beirut from Aoun's troops, completely cutting off naval supply routes.
-In addition, Geagea placed Hayek in an LF barrack in Jounieh as a symbol of his willingness to integrate with the government, defying Aoun's refusal of any Hraoui-LF alliance.
+In addition, Geagea placed Hayek in an LF barrack in Jounieh as a symbol of his willingness to integrate with the government, defying Aoun's refusal of any Hrawi-LF alliance.
 These developments, combined with the Syrian army's support, dramatically shifted the odds in favour of the Taef agreement and its government.